mlnomadpy/polyroi/README.md

 ## 🎈 Usage <a name="usage"></a>

-Some time ago, I have looked for an efficient way to draw and manipulate polygons in python environment.
+Some time ago, I looked for an efficient tool to draw and manipulate polygons in a python environment.
 But I didn't find anything useful for my case.
-I did find some that can draw and extrect a numpy array, but for the manipulation of shapes, I had to develop myself.
+I did find some tools that can draw and extract a NumPy array, but as for the manipulation of shapes, I had to develop the logic myself.
+So I decided to create one.
 I was trying to implement the particle filter from [Part-Based Lumbar Vertebrae Tracking in Videofluoroscopy Using Particle Filter](https://dblp.org/rec/journals/ijcvip/GuelzimAN20).
 You can check the repository of how I did manage to work with this package.

 ``` python